-Criteria Score (out of 5) Justification Check the unrestricted sprawl of settlements 3 Site has two or more boundaries with Kimberley but has weak or no features to act as defensible boundaries to the north-west.
+Criteria Score Justification (out of 5) Check the unrestricted sprawl of settlements 3 Site has two or more boundaries with Kimberley but has weak or no features to act as defensible boundaries to the north-west.
 Prevent neighbouring settlements from merging into one another 3 Development would result in some moderate reduction in the gap between Kimberley and Eastwood.
 Assist in safeguarding the countryside from encroachment 5 No inappropriate development other than telegraph pole no longer in use - site is predominantly agriculture.
 Preserve the setting and special character of historic settlements 1 No heritage assets.
 Total 12/20

 Settlement: Kimberley

 Broad Area: 17: East of Main Road

-Has the Green Belt Boundary changed since the previous assessment?
-Previous (A relatively small site at Main Road is now an 'Employment
+Has the Green Belt

+Boundary changed (A relatively small site at Main Road is now an 'Employment

+since the previous Commitment' in the adopted Broxtowe Part 2 Local Plan,

+assessment? however it remains in the Green Belt.)

+Previous 11

 Assessment Score:

-Criteria Score (out of 5) Justification Check the unrestricted sprawl of settlements 3 Site has only one main boundary (but one boundary formed by Hovis factory).
+Criteria Score Justification (out of 5) Check the unrestricted sprawl of settlements 3 Site has only one main boundary (but one boundary formed by Hovis factory).
 Defensible boundary to the east (disused railway and M1).
 Prevent neighbouring settlements from merging into one another 3 Development would result in a moderate reduction between Watnall and Bulwell/Hucknall.
 Assist in safeguarding the countryside from encroachment 4 Some inappropriate development but small in scale.
 Some residential and industrial areas inset from the Green Belt are clearly visible and provide an urbanising feel.
 Preserve the setting and special character of historic settlements 1 No heritage assets.
 Total 11/20